 Eric Hansen continued growing up in the vicinity of Calgar in Alberta located in Canada, together with his parents and two siblings.

-The beginning of his chess skills was developed in his early childhood when he was nine (9) years old in a school chess club in Webber Academy, wherein he began his primary education.
+The beginning of his chess skills were developed in his early childhood when he was nine (9) years old in a school chess club in Webber Academy, wherein he began his primary education.

 As he discovered his capability to play chess, he kept on pursuing his mastery.
 He managed to be part of the University of Texas chess scholarship in Dallas in September 2011.
 Through that, he was allowed to start the peak of his chess career and represented the University of Texas in a collegiate level tournament.